gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "What?
 No!"
 Maddy slapped its metal plates angrily.
-"There's no way we'll get out of here without you.
-And anyway,
+"Don't be stupid.
-we're not just going to leave you behind."
+We're not going to just leave you here."

+"This one was not being—"
-She slapped its plates again.
+Maddy slapped its plates again and glared at it.
+The bot's lenses rotated but it wisely said nothing.

-A hundred tired steps later they reached the hole: six floor blocks wide and six long, with one row of blocks clinging to the wall for them to walk on.
+A hundred tired steps later they reached the hole.
 "Can you jump it again?"
 Maddy asked Dockety.

 "Negative," the bot said,
 its voice buzzing more than before.
-"This one's reserves are almost completely depleted, and must be devoted to resisting integrity attacks."
+"This one's… reserves… must be devoted… to resisting… integrity attacks."
 Its lenses rotated,
 more slowly than they had before.
-"This one regrets that it will not see its friend Crusher again."
+"This one… regrets… that it will not see… its friend… Crusher… again."

 That earned it another smack on its torso from Maddy.
 "Don't say that.